vjcitn/BiocArrayProc/README.md

 be navigated, and a comprehensive account of the issues will take substantial work.
 A brief sketch follows.

-- _**Permit control of RAM usage.**_  Canonical examples of working with R typically assume all data are available for immediate random access: the iris dataset, mtcars.
+- _**Runtime control of RAM usage.**_  Canonical examples of working with R typically assume all data are available for immediate random access: the iris dataset, mtcars.
 In the Bioconductor context, examples include golubEsets, ALL.
-From the perspective of array processing for genomics, we want
+From the perspective of array processing for genomics, we want interactive or batch computations that
-    - to address arbitrary subarrays of any array of interest
+    - address arbitrary subarrays of any array of interest
-    - to limit RAM consumption to subarray scale
+    - limit RAM consumption to subarray scale

     "On-disk" management of array data can take various forms and is handled in various packages.
     - ff
     - bigmemory
-    - RSQLite
+    - RSQLite, bigrquery for RDBMS-oriented approaches
     - rhdf5
     - matter